CodeAndCake/AppsFromScratch/sessions/02/README.md

 To style your dropdown, you first need to know how it's called in HTML: `select`

-In `style.css` add a new CSS block:
+In `style.css` add a new CSS block

 ```css
 select